camjmoore/camjmoore/README.md

      \/__/         \/__/         \/__/     \/__/     \/__/

 ~ $ cat welcome.txt
-welcome to the resulting wasteland of repositories tracking my pursuit of bug free bliss
+welcome to my gitub, a wasteland of repositories tracking my pursuit of bug free bliss
 ```